 STP & RSTP CLI Commands

 Command Parameters

-show spanning-tree
+show spanning-tree active

-active

-This command displays the spanning tree information for only
+This command displays the spanning tree information for only active port(s)

-active port(s)

-show spanning-tree
+show spanning-tree blocked ports

-blockedports

-This command displays the spanning tree information for only
+This command displays the spanning tree information for only blocked port(s)

-blocked port(s)

-show spanning-tree IFNAME
+show spanning-tree port detail IFNAME

-port detail

-This command displays the spanning tree information for the
+This command displays the spanning tree information for the interface port.

-interface port.

-show spanning-tree IFNAME
+show spanning-tree statistics IFNAME

-statistics

-This command displays the spanning tree information for the
+This command displays the spanning tree information for the interface port.

-interface port.

-show spanning-tree
+show spanning-tree summary

-summary

-This command displays the summary of port states and
+This command displays the summary of port states and configurations

-configurations

-clear spanning-tree
+clear spanning-tree counters

-counters

 This command clears all spanning-tree statistics.

 spanning-tree

 This command enables the spanning tree function for the system.

-no spanning-tree This command chaptes the opariting tree function for the cyclothic
+no spanning-tree

-no spanning tree This command disables the spanning tree function for the system.
+This command disables the spanning tree function for the system.

 spanning-tree forward-time TIME max-age TIME hello-time TIME

-algorithm-timer Torward time Time max ago Time from time Time
+algorithm-timer

-aigenum umor This command configures the bridge times (forward-delay, max-
+This command configures the bridge times (forward-delay, max-

 age, and hello-time).

 no spanning-tree

 algorithm-timer

-This command configures the default values for forward-time, max-
+This command configures the default values for forward-time max-

 age, and hello-time.

 spanning-tree forward- <4-30>

 time

-This command configures the bridge forward delay time (sec).
+This command configures the bridge forward delay time (sec)

 no spanning-tree

 forward-time

-This command configures the default values for forward-time.
+This command configures the default values for forward-time

 spanning-tree hello- <1-10>

 time

-This command configures the bridge hello time (sec).
+This command configures the bridge bello time (sec)

 no spanning-tree hello-

 time

-This command configures the default values for hello-time.
+This command configures the default values for hello-time

-spanning-tree max-age <6-40>
+spapping-tree max-age

+spanning tree max-age This command configures the bridge message max-age time (sec)

-This command configures the bridge message max-age time (sec).
+no spapping-tree may- This command configures the bridge message max-age time (sec).

-no spanning-tree max-
+ano spanning-tree max-

-age The second of the least of the second of the

-This command configures the default values for max-age time.
+age This command configures the default values for max-age time

-spanning-tree mode (stp rstp)
+spanning-tree mode (stolrsto)

-anapping trac natheast This command configures the spanning mode.
+This command configures the spanning mode

-spanning-tree pathcost method (long short)
+spanning-tree pathcost (longishort)

+method

-metriod This command configures
+This command configures

-spanning-tree priority <0-61440>
+spanning-tree priority

-spanning-tree priority This command configures the priority for the system.
+This command configures the priority for the system

-no spanning-tree This command comigures the priority for the system.
+no spanning-tree

 priority

-P. O. IV This command configures the default values for the system priority.
+This command configures the default values for the system priority

 spanning-tree <1-10>

 transmission-limit

 This command configures ???

 Note: The minimum interval between transmission of consecutive

 RSTP BPDUs

 no spanning-tree

 transmission-limit

 This command configures the default values for transmission-limit.

+spanning-tree bodufilter (enableldisable)

+This command configures enables/disables the BPDU filter

+function.

+Note: BPDU Filter is a feature to filter sending or receiving BPDUs

+on a switchport.

-spanning-tree bpdufilter (enable disable)
+spanning-tree (enableldisable)

+bpduguard

-This command configures enables/disables the BPDU filter function.
-Note: BPDU Filter is a feature to filter sending or receiving BPDUs on a switch port. spanning-tree (enable disable)
+This command configures enables/disables the BPDU guard function.
+Note: BPDU Guard is a feature to respond to invalid configurations in securely.

+spanning-tree edge- (enable disable)

+port

-bpduguard This command configures enables/disables the BPDU guard function.
-Note: BPDU Guard is a feature to respond invalid configurations in securely. spanning-tree edge- port (enable disable) This command enables/disables the edge port setting.
-Note: Edge ports if they are attached to a LAN that has no other bridges attached. spanning-tree cost VALUE This command configures the cost for the specific port.
-Cost range: 16-bit based value range 1-65535, 32-bit based value range 1-200000000. no spanning-tree cost This command configures the path cost to default for the specific port. spanning-tree port- priority <0-240> This command configures the port priority for the specific port.
-Default: 128. no spanning-tree port- priority This command configures the port priority to default for the specific port.
+This command enables/disables the edge port setting.
+Note: Edge ports if they are attached to a LAN that has no other bridges attached.

+spanning-tree cost VALUE

+This command configures the cost for the specific port.
+Cost range: 16-bit based value range 1-65535, 32-bit based value range 1-20000000.

+no spanning-tree cost

+This command configures the path cost to default for the specific port.

+spanning-tree port- priority <0-240>

+This command configures the port priority for the specific port.
+Default: 128.

+no spanning-tree port- priority

+This command configures the port priority to default for the specific port.